nocobase/docs/docs/en-US/handbook/template-handlebars/index.md

 </ul>
 ```

-For more content, refer to
+For more content refer to
 - [Core](/api/handlebars-helpers/core)

 ### Comparison Operations